 Safeguarding Your Valuables

 It is best to ask a relative or friend to hold onto your valuables while you are being treated in the Center for Emergency Care.
-If you are admitted to the hospital, your loved one or friend may take your valuables with them or your valuables will be placed in a locked closet in your room.
+If you are admitted to the hospital, your loved one or friend may take your valuables with them or your valuables will be placed in a locked closet.

 What Happens When I Am Ready to Go Home?